mrkaleArduinoLib/gbj_exponential/README.md

 ## setFactor()

 #### Description
-The method enables changing the smoothing factor dynamically during the measuring (filtering) process.
+The method enables changing the smoothing factor dynamically during the smoothing process.
 * Because the smoothing factor depends on the ratio of sampling time interval and time constant of a measured process, at changing some of them it might be useful to update the smoothing factor as well.

 #### Syntax